Skip to main content

 Example: for bar bending work, TMT is usually supplied by the builder, but cutting waste, scrap segregation, binding wire, chair bars, tags, and BBS revision control must be defined.
 Link the work order to the bar bending schedule guide or your project BBS revision so that steel issue and billing use the same document.

-Safety, permits, and labour compliance
+Safety, permits, and labour records on site#

 Work orders should not treat safety as a generic footer.
 They should define site-level requirements for the specific activity.